 - A1 – High Precision

 - A4 – Basic

 As a rule, higher-precision rubber products have higher material costs.
 They’re more expensive to mold because the design and machining requires a greater degree of precision.
 That’s why the RMA Handbook recommends limiting high-precision tolerances to critical dimensions.
 For many molded rubber parts, commercial tolerances (A3) are just fine.

 When you use the RMA Handbook for molded rubber products, find the tolerance table that you need.
 For example, Table 4 is for molded rubber products with commercial (A3) tolerances.
 For each range of millimeter and inch-based part sizes, you’ll see that plus and minus (±) amounts are given for fixed and closure dimensions.

 Extruded Rubber Products

 Extruded rubber products differ from molded rubber products in the way that they’re made.
 Extrusions are forced through a die with a specific cross-section while under pressure.
 The die is a precision-made tool, but most rubber compounds swell and increase in dimension when they exit the die orifice.

-There are four RMA classes for extruded rubber products.
+There are four RMA classes for extruded rubber tolerances.

 - 1 – High Precision